Caitlin + Dave's wedding at Centara Grand Beach Resort Phuket Thailand

 Pina Fiorenza from Fiorenza Collections suggests wrapping your gown and veil with tissue paper in between the folds so the fabric does not touch itself, and to ensure your veil is always placed at the back of the garment bag behind your gown so the zip doesn’t snag the delicate tulle.

-When you arrive, Gill Hulse from Paddington Weddings advises taking the gown and veil out immediately to allow any creases to fall out.
+Our final tip?
+When you arrive, take the gown and veil out immediately to allow any creases to fall out.

 beach wedding